 |70 to 80... | Chances are 1 out of 25|

-Older age and the following risk factors increase a woman's chance of getting breast cancer.
 Risk factors are conditions or agents that increase a person's chances of getting a disease.
+Here are the most common risk factors for breast cancer.

-- Breast cancer among one or more of your close relatives, such as a sister, mother, or daughter.
+- Personal and family history.
+A personal history of breast cancer or breast cancer among one or more of your close relatives, such as a sister, mother, or daughter.

-- Having no children or having your first child in your mid-thirties or later.
+- Never being pregnant or having your first child in your mid-30s or later.

-- Having your first menstrual period before age 12.
+- Early menstruation.
+Having your first menstrual period before age 12.

 - Gaining weight after menopause, especially after natural menopause and/or after age 60.